 Here is where you are wondering “How did the kid get on the garage roof?”
 Well, it’s not uncommon for roofs in Mexico to be accessible.
 Sometimes they use them as patios and often the roofs hold the gas and water tanks.
 Most times they are flat.
 Our bedroom window opens up directly to the roof over the garage.
 Later Sawyer told us that he wanted to talk to the boys next door so he went on our roof to see if they were home.
 From our roof, you can see into our neighbor’s yard.
 Somehow he ended up falling through the skylight in the process.

-I am very thankful that Sawyer was not hurt further from his fall.
+I am very thankful that Sawyer was not hurt further by his fall.
 Brad measured it at about 15 feet or 4.6 meters.
 I swear, this boy gets more bumps on his forehead than I can count!
 My girls are not accident prone so this is new to me.
-This is the same boy who swallowed glass when he was 18-months-old.
+This is the same boy who swallowed glass when he was 18 months old.
 Sawyer is going to give me a heart attack for sure!
 I hope Tristan is a bit more cautious.
 We talked with Sawyer about the dangers of playing on the roof and hopefully he won’t try it again.

 In conclusion, I want to share our hospital costs with you for reference.
 I planned on doing this when I had my kidney stones but never got around to it.
 All I can say is that my kidney stones were just as cheap as Sawyer’s fall.
-Here’s the rundown using the exchange rate for today, April 28th, even though I think the exchange was better for the American dollar when this happened in November 2016.
+Here’s the rundown using the exchange rate for today February 12, 2021.

-X-ray – 320 pesos or 17 USD – Surprising we were able to keep this and bring it home!
+X-ray – 320 pesos or 16.05 USD – Surprisingly we were able to keep this and bring it home!

-The total is 1084 pesos or 57.60 USD.
-I can’t image what this would have cost in the US… another part of our life in Mexico that I love… the price of medical care!
+The total is 1084 pesos or 54.37 USD.
+I can’t imagine what this would have cost in the US.
+This is another part of our life in Mexico that I love, the price of medical care!
 I told you the price-tag would blow your mind.
 At least it’s in a good way ;-) Signing off, Tina